Pawelooo/Pawelooo/README.md

-- 🔭 I’m currently working on [a link](https://github.com/Pawelooo/My-CRM)
+- 🔭 I’m currently working on [My-CRM](https://github.com/Pawelooo/My-CRM)
 - 🌱 I’m currently learning
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...